Welcome to the San Juan cruise port guide! (Post updated: October 2023)

 It would be odd to come to Puerto Rico and not go to the beach, admit it!
 Nevertheless, some of the island’s most stunning beaches are actually outside of San Juan.
 However, there are several popular beaches worth a visit within the city, like Condado Beach, Ocean Park Beach, Pine Grove Beach (all three are located up to 15 minutes drive from the cruise port and are mostly used by guests staying at the beach resorts), and the nearest Playa Peña Beach.

 Playa Peña is located right outside Old San Juan, across El Capitolio.
 It is a small, rocky beach with crystal clear, warm water, a perfect getaway for those in search of a peaceful natural setting.
 It is not crowded, and it is a pleasant place to spend an hour or two before going back to more sightseeing.
-Make sure you bring water shoes, as it’s rocky in some parts.

 Check out the video on the San Juan cruise port below!